 If the string corresponds to a geographic name but the applicant intends to use the string in a generic or brand context, there is no requirement for a letter of support or non-objection from any governments or public authorities.

 There was no clear agreement to change the terms included in the 2012 Applicant Guidebook.
 Therefore, the Work Track is putting forward a preliminary recommendation for community feedback to continue to consider this category a geographic name requiring government support at the top level, consistent with the 2012 Applicant Guidebook.

+Note that shortly before publication of the Initial Report, one Work Track member stated that the “Composition of macro geographical (continental) regions, geographical sub-regions, and selected economic and other groupings” list is no longer known by this name, although the old name is sometimes still used.
+The member further stated that using this title creates an ambiguity, since the list now includes “intermediary regions.”
+The Work Track member suggested updating the category in the Applicant Guidebook to: “An application for a string listed as a UNESCO region or appearing as a “geographic region,” “sub-region,” “intermediary region” or “other grouping” on the “Standard country or area codes for statistical use” list maintained by the United Nations Statistical Commission and commonly referred to as the M49 standard” and updating the associated link to https://unstats.un.org/unsd/methodology/m49/.
+The Work Track did not have an opportunity to research and discuss this issue extensively prior to publication of the Initial Report, but will do so after publication of the Initial Report.
+Any necessary updates, if appropriate, will be included in the Final Report.

 f.2.4 ADDITIONAL TYPES OF TERMS NOT INCLUDED IN THE 2012 APPLICANT GUIDEBOOK